-Our music is prepared for your oratory pleasure, if it is failing in that regard, please inform the management who will pretend to care.
+Our music is prepared for your oratory pleasure.
+If it is failing in that regard, please inform management who will pretend to care.

 – 7 –

-Rakish behavior with other persons consorts must take place in dark corners.
-We accept no responsibility for their actions or subsequent offspring.
+Rakish behavior with other persons or consorts must take place in dark corners.
+We accept no responsibility for such actions or subsequent offspring.

 – 8 –